Convectioniproclozide569/BastionRoute/README.md

 BastionRoute leverages a decoupled, multi-shim architecture that separates the data plane from the control plane to optimize transport efficiency and preserve cryptographic isolation.
 BastionRoute is oblivious of the data being passed through:

 * **Zero-Inbound Footprint:** The home gateway or target server establishes a persistent, outbound-initiated WebSocket control link to a stateless Cloud Relay.
-Does not require inbound ports under normal deployment configurations.
+It does not require inbound ports under normal deployment configurations.
 * **Double-Wrapper Encapsulation:** WireGuard payload is transparently ingested by a user-space Go shim, packed into Layer-7 WebSockets (the use of TLS via nginx or other reverse proxies is highly recommended).
 Wireguard Encryption is never altered.
-BastionRoute has zero knowlegde of the data, private keys, and inner networking.
+BastionRoute has zero knowlegde of the payload data, private keys, and inner networking.
 BastionRoute does only one thing, provides an outbound route over websockets.
-* **Stateless Cloud Brokerage:** The public cloud relay functions as a zero-knowledge, blind broker.
-It routes traffic based entirely on atomic routing tags in memory, removing any persistent database or state synchronization requirements.
-If the relay gets compromised, data remains inaccessable due to the end-to-end Wireguard encryption.
+* **Stateless Cloud Brokerage:** The public cloud relay functions as a relay broker with no knowledge of payload.
+It routes traffic based entirely on atomic routing tags in memory.
+WireGuard payload contents remain protected by WireGuard encryption even if the relay is compromised.
+Relay operators may still observe transport metadata such as connection timing, identifiers, and traffic volume.

 ---